MIRA-KUMAR/Leetcode-Learning/README.md

     "a->b" if a != b
     "a" if a == b

+# LeetCode 230.
+Kth Smallest Element in a BST

+Given the root of a binary search tree, and an integer k, return the kth smallest value (1-indexed) of all the values of the nodes in the tree.

 # LeetCode 231: Power of Two

 Given an integer n, return true if it is a power of two.
 Otherwise, return false.